syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 {% endtabs %}

-A word document can have a different header and footer for the odd and even pages.
+A Word document can have a different header and footer for the odd and even pages.

 The following code example shows how to set a different header and footer for the odd and even pages of the document.